humanmade/coding-standards/README.md

 Each ruleset is available individually via Composer or NPM.
 To install the needed ruleset, use one of the following commands:

  - PHPCS: `composer require --dev humanmade/coding-standards`
- - ESLint: `npx install-peerdeps --dev eslint-config-humanmade@latest`
+ - ESLint: `npx install-peerdeps --dev @humanmade/eslint-config@latest`
  - stylelint: `npm install --save-dev stylelint @humanmade/stylelint-config`

 ## Using PHPCS